Anoka-Ramsey Community College

 Subsection i.
 Responsibilities:

-2) Preside over regularly scheduled CSS meetings, including Executive Board meetings.
+- Call and preside over regularly scheduled CSS meetings, including Executive Board and special meetings.

-7) Serve as Ex-Officio Chair of all internal committees unless an alternate is appointed by the President or elected by the CSS.
+- Serve as Ex-Officio member of all internal committees unless an alternate is appointed by the President or elected by the CSS.

-11) Represent the CSS and serve as chief delegate at MSCSA events.
+- Represent the CSS and serve as chief delegate at LeadMN events.

-a) If unable to attend MCSA meetings, the President may appoint another member to attend as the CSS delegate.
+- If unable to attend LeadMN meetings, the President may appoint the Vice President or another member to attend as the CSS delegate.

-12) Maintain regular communication with other community and technical colleges and the MSCSA Executive Board.
+- Maintain regular communication with other community and technical colleges, the LeadMN Executive Board, and Metro North GC and PC reps.

-15) Prepare meeting agendas for the Secretary three days prior to regular meetings.
+- Prepare meeting agendas for the Secretary two days prior to regular meetings.

 Section C. Vice President: